archlinux/buildbtw/buildbtw-poc/README.md

 1. Get a GitLab Personal Access Token with the `read_api` and `api` scopes from [here](https://gitlab.archlinux.org/-/user_settings/personal_access_tokens?name=buildbtw&scopes=api,read_api) and enter in as the value of `GITLAB_TOKEN` in `.env`.
 1. In `.env`, make sure that `RUN_BUILDS_ON_GITLAB=true` is set.
+1. In `.env`, choose a non-default value for `PORT`.
+Every developer creates a reverse SSH tunnel to the `buildbtw-dev` server using their own port, which is then contacted by the gitlab runner to upload packages.
+Make sure to coordinate with buildbtw team members to choose a port number that is not taken yet.
 1. `cd buildbtw-poc`
 1. Run the server: `just watch-server` or `just run-server`
 1. Run the reverse SSH tunnel so the GitLab custom executor can communicate with our local server: `just reverse-tunnel`.
-   Note that only one developer may currently use the tunnel because we were ~lazy~ efficient and hardcoded the ports.
-Also note that this requires you to have configured a server called `buildbtw-dev` in your `~/.ssh/config`:
+   Note that this requires you to have configured a server called `buildbtw-dev` in your `~/.ssh/config`:
     ```
     Host buildbtw-dev
         User <user>